Pulp Fiction

-Pulp Fiction is a 1994 American crime film written and directed by Quentin Tarantino, who conceived it with Roger Avary.
-Starring John Travolta, Samuel L. Jackson, Bruce Willis, Tim Roth, Ving Rhames, and Uma Thurman, it tells several stories of crime in Los Angeles, California.
+Pulp Fiction is a 1994 American independent crime film written and directed by Quentin Tarantino from a story he conceived with Roger Avary.
+It tells four intertwining tales of crime and violence in Los Angeles.
+The film stars John Travolta, Samuel L. Jackson, Bruce Willis, Tim Roth, Ving Rhames, and Uma Thurman.
 The title refers to the pulp magazines and hardboiled crime novels popular during the mid-20th century, known for their graphic violence and punchy dialogue.

 Tarantino wrote Pulp Fiction in 1992 and 1993, incorporating scenes that Avary originally wrote for True Romance (1993).
 Its plot occurs out of chronological order.
-The film is also self-referential from its opening moments, beginning with a title card that gives two dictionary definitions of "pulp."
+The film is also self-referential from its opening moments, beginning with a title card that gives two dictionary definitions of "pulp".
 Considerable screen time is devoted to monologues and casual conversations with eclectic dialogue revealing each character's perspectives on several subjects, and the film features an ironic combination of humor and strong violence.
-TriStar Pictures reportedly turned down the script as "too demented."
-Miramax co-chairman Harvey Weinstein was enthralled, however, and the film became the first that Miramax fully financed.
+TriStar Pictures reportedly turned down the script as "too demented".
+Miramax Films co-chairman Harvey Weinstein was enthralled, however, and the film became the first that Miramax Films fully financed.

 Pulp Fiction won the Palme d'Or at the 1994 Cannes Film Festival and was a major critical and commercial success.
-It was nominated for seven awards at the 67th Academy Awards, including Best Picture, and won Best Original Screenplay; it earned Travolta, Jackson, and Thurman Academy Award nominations and boosted their careers.
-Its development, marketing, distribution, and profitability had a sweeping effect on independent cinema.
+It was nominated for seven awards at the 67th Academy Awards, including Best Picture, and won Best Original Screenplay; Travolta, Jackson, and Thurman were nominated for Best Actor, Best Supporting Actor, and Best Supporting Actress respectively.
+As a result of the film's success, Travolta's career was reinvigorated.
+The film's development, marketing, distribution, and profitability had a sweeping effect on independent cinema.

-Pulp Fiction is widely regarded as Tarantino's masterpiece, with particular praise for its screenwriting.
+Pulp Fiction is widely regarded as Tarantino's magnum opus, with particular praise for its screenwriting.
 The self-reflexivity, unconventional structure, and extensive homage and pastiche have led critics to describe it as a touchstone of postmodern film.
 It is often considered a cultural watershed, influencing films and other media that adopted elements of its style.
-The cast was also widely praised, with Travolta, Thurman, and Jackson earning particular acclaim.
+The cast was also widely praised, with Travolta, Thurman, and Jackson earning high acclaim.
 In 2008, Entertainment Weekly named it the best film since 1983 and it has appeared on many critics' lists of the greatest films ever made.
-In 2013, Pulp Fiction was selected for preservation in the United States National Film Registry by the Library of Congress as "culturally, historically, or aesthetically significant."
+In 2013, Pulp Fiction was selected for preservation in the United States National Film Registry by the Library of Congress as "culturally, historically, or aesthetically significant".

 Plot

 Narrative structure

-Pulp Fiction's narrative is told out of chronological order and follows three main interrelated stories that each have a different protagonist: Vincent Vega, a hitman; Butch Coolidge, a prizefighter; and Jules Winnfield, Vincent's business partner.
+Pulp Fiction's narrative is told out of chronological order and follows three main interrelated stories that each have a different protagonist: Vincent Vega, a hitman; Butch Coolidge, a prizefighter; and Jules Winnfield, Vincent's partner in crime.

-The film begins with a diner hold-up staged by a couple, then begins to shift from one storyline to another before returning to the diner for the conclusion.
-There are seven narrative sequences; the three primary storylines are preceded by intertitles:
+The film begins with a diner robbery staged by a couple, then begins to shift from one story line to another before returning to the diner for the conclusion.
+There are seven narrative sequences; the three primary story lines are preceded by intertitles: